kenanoestreich/ChessServer/README.md

 (Approved by TA JJ WEI 04/11/2022)
 Kenan Oestreich, 456424, kenanoestreich

-Description: We will create an online chess game using React.JS, socket.io, Javascript, PHP, and MySQL
+Description: We will create an online chess game using React.JS, socket.io, Javascript, node.JS and MySQL

 Rubric -